BarunKGP/genrelessrecs/docs/final.md

 ### Original vs. Balanced Dataset Results
 ![original_vs_balanced](images/original_vs_balanced.png)

+Overall, we see the highest accuracy from our original Neural Network model and the highest F1 score from our original Random Forest model.
+Additionally, we can see higher values for all 4 metrics in our original dataset over our balanced dataset.
+In the future, we are interested in finding other ways of balancing our dataset, such as using focal loss.
  <br>

 ### Logistic Regression Classifier
 #### _Original Dataset_
-Using a Logistic Regression classifier, we were able to achieve 46% accuracy for classifying songs in each of the 13 genre classes.
+Using a Logistic Regression classifier, we were able to achieve 46% accuracy for classifying songs in each of the 15 genre classes.
 The following figure is a normalized confusion matrix for our Logistic Regression classifier.
 ![LR Confusion Matrix Original](images/lr_cm.png)

 We noticed that rather than having high values along the diagonal, as we would have liked, we had a rather high number of songs being classified as Rock regardless of the true genre.
 As mentioned in our Dataset Exploration section, our dataset is heavily skewed towards Rock songs.
 Thus, our normalized confusion matrix for the Logistic Regression classifier shows that most songs were classified as Rock songs.

 #### _Balanced Dataset_
 To remedy the issue above, we balanced our dataset by finding the lowest genre count, which was 2,141 songs in the New Age genre, and using only that many songs from each genre; in doing so, we ensured an equal number of songs in each genre label.
-The resulting dataset had 2,141 songs for each of the 13 genres, so it had a total of 27,833 datapoints.
+The resulting dataset had 2,141 songs for each of the 15 genres, so it had a total of 27,833 datapoints.

-Using a Logistic Regression classifier with the balanced dataset, we were able to achieve 30% accuracy for classifying songs in each of the 13 genre classes.
+Using a Logistic Regression classifier with the balanced dataset, we were able to achieve 30% accuracy for classifying songs in each of the 15 genre classes.
 Notice that the accuracy of our Logistic Regression classifier went down from 46% to 30%.
 Despite this loss, we believe our new results are better, as the initial 46% accuracy may have been largely due to the fact that the classifier predicted that most songs were Rock songs and ended up being fairly accurate since an overwhelming proportion of the songs were in fact Rock songs.
-Even with the lower accuracy, our model still performs better than guessing genre at random, which would be roughly 1/13 = 7% accuracy.
+Even with the lower accuracy, our model still performs better than guessing genre at random, which would be roughly 1/15 = 6.6% accuracy.
 The following figure is a normalized confusion matrix for our Logistic Regression classifier with the balanced dataset.
 ![LR Confusion Matrix Balanced](images/lr_cm_balanced.png)

 Notice that now, the values on the diagonal are much higher, signifying the model predicting the correct genre more often.
 Additionally, we are able to gain insights into which genres pairs that the model has trouble distinguishing.
 For example, the model has learned of similarities between the genre pairs Reggae/Rap, Metal/Punk, and Rock/Punk; these results are promising, as all three pairs of genres often have a large amount of musical overlap.

 ### Decision Tree Classifier
 #### _Original Dataset_
-Using a Decision Tree classifier, we were able to achieve 31% accuracy for classifying songs in each of the 13 genre classes.
+Using a Decision Tree classifier, we were able to achieve 31% accuracy for classifying songs in each of the 15 genre classes.
 The following figure is a normalized confusion matrix for our Decision Tree classifier.
 ![DT Confusion Matrix Original](images/dt_cm.png)

 We noticed that rather than having high values along the diagonal, as we would have liked, we had a rather high number of songs being classified as Rock regardless of the true genre.
 As mentioned in our Dataset Exploration section, our dataset is heavily skewed towards Rock songs.
 Thus, our normalized confusion matrix for the Decision Tree classifier also classifies most songs as Rock songs.

 #### _Balanced Dataset_
 As with the Logistic Regression classifier, we tried running the model again after balancing our dataset.
-Using a Decision Tree classifier with the balanced dataset, we were able to achieve 20% accuracy for classifying songs in each of the 13 genre classes.
+Using a Decision Tree classifier with the balanced dataset, we were able to achieve 20% accuracy for classifying songs in each of the 15 genre classes.
 Again, notice that the accuracy of our Decision Tree classifier has gone down from 31% to 20%.
 Similar to Logistic Regression, we believe the results from the Decision Tree classifier are largely due to the fact that the classifier predicted most songs were Rock songs and ended up being correct since an overwhelming proportion of the songs were Rock songs.
 The following figure is a normalized confusion matrix for our Decision Tree classifier with the balanced dataset.
 ![DT Confusion Matrix Balanced](images/dt_cm_balanced.png)

 Notice that now, the values on the diagonal are much higher, signifying the model predicting the correct genre more often.
 Additionally, we are able to gain insights into which genres pairs that the model has trouble distinguishing.
 For example, the model has learned of similarities between the genre pairs Metal/Punk, Rock/Punk, and Country/Folk; these results are promising, as all three pairs of genres often have a large amount of musical overlap.